re-framejs/re-framejs/docs/Performance-Problems.md

 ## 2. `=` On Big Structures

-Reagent uses `=` to compare the previous value of a prop with the new value of that prop, when it determines if a component needs rerendering.
+Reframe uses `=` to compare the previous value of a prop with the new value of that prop, when it determines if a component needs rerendering.
 [Make sure you have a good understanding of this.](https://github.com/Day8/re-frame/wiki/When-do-components-update%3F).